401-Midterm-CF/Testing-Intelligence-Machine-TIM/README.md

 ## About The Project

--> Here is where we post a Blurp about the Project.
+-> T.I.M. is a discord bot centered around an economy system designed to increase interactivity between users, channels, and guilds.

 Problem Domain:

-- Why did we build this project.
+- To create a Discord Bot for entertainment and self education

 Project Management Board: